 SSS is fully funded by a federal grant through the U.S. Department of Education (TRIO Programs).
-In order to qualify for SSS you must be:
+In order to qualify for SSS you must meet at least ONE of these criteria:

 - A first generation college student (neither parent has a bachelor's degree)

 - Have a documented disability

 - Be Pell eligible